 On top of that glass, we’ll place the Vietnamese coffee filter gently on top.
 Now, scoop 2 tablespoons of Vietnamese ground coffee into the coffee drip filter.
 And gently place the top plate on the grounded Vietnamese coffee, close the lid of the coffee filter.

-By this time your water should be close to a rumbling boil if not already boiling for about 3 minutes.
-Once your water is nice and hot, you may take it off the stove, turn off the fire and pour the hot water into the Vietnamese coffee filter.
+By this time your water should be close to a rumbling boil if not already boiling.
+Once your water is hot enough, you may take it off the stove.
+Turn off the fire and pour the hot water into the Vietnamese coffee filter.

 Don’t worry if the filtered coffee drips slowly, that’s exactly what is supposed to happen.
 It usually takes about 3-5 minutes for all the water to filter through that delicious grounded Vietnamese coffee.

-Once your Vietnamese coffee has completely dripped into the glass you’re ready to pour it in a glass of ice for a cool refreshing iced Vietnamese coffee otherwise known as cafe sua da!
+Once your Vietnamese coffee has completely dripped into your glass, you’re ready to pour it in a glass of ice.
+This would be called iced Vietnamese coffee otherwise known as cafe sua da!
 Feel free to drink it hot too, it’s up to you!

 Let us know how this goes if you try this, it’s super easy and quick!